ghc/ghc/docs/users_guide/packages.rst

     determined by Cabal; a usual recipe for a library name is that it is the hash source package identifier of a package, as well as the version hashes of all its textual dependencies.
-GHC will then use this library name to generate more package keys.
+GHC will then use this library name to generate more unit IDs.

 ``-trust ⟨pkg⟩``
     .. index::